fangwei123456/spikingjelly/benchmark/snn_llm/qwen_conversion/README.md

 - The converted model is an offline multistep SNN with explicit time; it is not online whole-model T-step inference.
-- The conversion model is frozen and inference-only.
-Direct SNN training is a separate model and recipe.
+- These benchmark runners execute the converted model in inference mode.
+Direct SNN training is outside this benchmark contract.
 - No runner downloads data or checkpoints, silently changes precision/backend, or falls back to CPU or one GPU.
 - The final supported conversion evidence covers Qwen2.5 Base 0.5B, 1.5B, and